 How cooking at home can help you lose weight

-If you’ve ever scrolled through Instagram or TikTok in search of unboring recipes for weight loss, you’ve likely seen them—beautiful people whipping up beautiful meals in kitchens.
-They’re drizzling demi-glace, whisking grain-free batter, and brewing their own kombucha without so much as a crumb on their kitchen bench.
+If you’ve ever scrolled through Instagram or TikTok in search of unboring recipes for weight loss, you’ve likely seen them—beautiful people whipping up beautiful meals in kitchens worthy of a Nancy Meyers film.
+They’re drizzling demi-glace, whisking grain-free batter, and brewing their own kombucha without so much as a crumb on their countertop.
 So…that’s what home cooking is supposed to be, right?
 (Beep—excuse us for a second while we pull our bag of steamed veggies from the microwave.)

-As enjoyable as it is to feast your eyes on someone else’s culinary skills, it can put undue pressure on making meals and that can keep you out of the kitchen.
-But home cooking doesn’t need to be anything fancy or complicated to be worth doing.
+As enjoyable as it is to feast your eyes on someone else’s culinary skills, it can also put undue pressure on making meals; and that can keep you out of the kitchen.
+But cooking doesn’t need to be anything fancy, complicated, or aesthetically pleasing to be worth doing.
 And it’s really worth doing, especially if you’re trying to lose weight.

-“Home-cooked meals tend to be lower in calories (a.k.a. kilojoules), added sugar, and sodium compared to restaurant meals,” says Julie Upton, R.D., a registered dietitian and co-founder of the nutrition news company Appetite for Health in San Francisco, United States.
+“Home-cooked meals tend to be lower in calories, added sugar, and sodium compared to restaurant meals,” says Julie Upton, R.D., a registered dietitian and co-founder of the nutrition news company Appetite for Health in San Francisco.
 And the advantages don’t just stop at the nutrition label.

-Here are some of the many benefits of cooking at home for weight loss—plus expert hacks to make it healthier and better for your budget, schedule, and stress level.
+Here are some of the many benefits to cooking at home for weight loss—plus expert hacks to make it healthier and better for your budget, schedule, and stress level.

-While grocery bills are higher than ever, the more meals you make at home, the easier you’ll find it to embrace cost-cutting strategies.
-“Cooking will feel easier and you’ll be more efficient with preparing meals,” Upton says, noting that efficiency helps you maximise your budget.
-For example, once you start cooking more, you can opt to buy certain foods in bulk (say, nuts and grains) and stock up on long-lasting, affordable staples such as frozen or canned produce, which are just as nutritious as fresh, since they’re preserved at peak ripeness.
-Don’t forget to look for more expensive things, like meat, that’s on sale.
-“All meat freezes well, so buy it when it’s lower priced and freeze it,” says Sherry Rujikarn, food director for WeightWatchers.
+While grocery bills are higher than ever (prices have gone up more than 13% in the last year), the more meals you make at home, the easier you’ll find it to embrace cost-cutting strategies.
+“Cooking will feel easier and you’ll be more efficient with preparing meals,” Upton says, noting that efficiency helps you maximize your budget.
+For example, once you start cooking more, you can opt to buy certain foods in bulk (say, nuts and grains) and stock up on long-lasting, affordable staples such as frozen or canned produce, which are just as nutritious as fresh, if not more, since they’re preserved at peak ripeness.
+And don’t forget to look for more expensive things, like meat, that’s on sale.
+“All meat freezes well, so buy it when it’s lower priced and freeze it,” says Sherry Rujikarn, food director for WeightWatchers™.
 “If you’re trying to cook more, having meat in your freezer means that part of the battle is already done.”

 Having a big serving of food on your plate subtly influences you to eat more than you intend, but cooking for yourself means you can avoid that trap.
-“When you cook at home, you can portion out your food ahead of time versus eating with your eyes,” says Elizabeth Shaw, RDN, a registered dietitian nutritionist based in San Diego, United States.
-She says that by dishing out a single serving, you’ll consume fewer calories while still feeling satisfied.
+“When you cook at home, you can portion out your food ahead of time versus eating with your eyes,” says Elizabeth Shaw, RDN, a registered dietician nutritionist based in San Diego and author of the Air Fryer Cookbook for Dummies.
+By dishing out a single serving, she says, you’ll consume fewer calories while still feeling satisfied.

 You can also decide how much of each type of food to put on your plate.
-Roxana Ehsani, M.S., R.D., a registered dietitian nutritionist in Miami, United States, recommends the following formula:
+Roxana Ehsani, M.S., R.D., a registered dietitian nutritionist in Miami and a national media spokesperson for the Academy of Nutrition and Dietetics, recommends the following formula:

 - ½ plate = vegetables